-- INTERLACE [truelfalse] Should output images be interlaced?
+INTERLACE [truelfalse] Should output images be interlaced?
 Default is [on].
 This keyword is now deprecated in favour of using the FORMATOPTION "INTERLACE=ON" line in the OUTPUTFORMAT declaration.
-Deprecated since version 4.6. - INTERVALS [integer] Number of intervals to break the scalebar into.
-Default is 4. - LABEL Signals the start of a LABEL object - OUTLINECOLOR [r] [g] [b] Color to use for outlining individual intervals.
-Set any component to -1 for no outline which is the default. - POSITION [ulluclurlllllcllr] Where to place an embedded scalebar in the image.
-Default is lr. - POSTLABELCACHE [truelfalse] For use with embedded scalebars only.
+Deprecated since version 4.6.

+INTERVALS [integer] Number of intervals to break the scalebar into.
+Default is 4.

+LABEL Signals the start of a LABEL object

+OUTLINECOLOR [r] [g] [b] Color to use for outlining individual intervals.
+Set any component to -1 for no outline which is the default.

+POSITION [ulluclurlllllcllr] Where to place an embedded scalebar in the image.
+Default is lr.

+POSTLABELCACHE [truelfalse] For use with embedded scalebars only.
 Tells the MapServer to embed the scalebar after all labels in the cache have been drawn.
-Default is false. - SIZE [x][y] Size in pixels of the scalebar.
+Default is false.

+SIZE [x][y] Size in pixels of the scalebar.
 Labeling is not taken into account.

-- STATUS [onlofflembed] Is the scalebar image to be created, and if so should it be embedded into the image?
+STATUS [onlofflembed] Is the scalebar image to be created, and if so should it be embedded into the image?
 Default is off.
 (Please note that embedding scalebars require that you define a markerset.
-In essence the scalebar becomes a custom marker that is handled just like any other annotation.) - STYLE [integer] Chooses the scalebar style.
-Valid styles are 0 and 1. - TRANSPARENT [onloff] Should the background color for the scalebar be transparent.
+In essence the scalebar becomes a custom marker that is handled just like any other annotation.)

+STYLE [integer] Chooses the scalebar style.
+Valid styles are 0 and 1.

+TRANSPARENT [onloff] Should the background color for the scalebar be transparent.
 This flag is now deprecated in favor of declaring transparency within OUTPUTFORMAT declarations.
 Default is off.
-Deprecated since version 4.6. - UNITS [feetlincheslkilometerslmeterslmiles] Output scalebar units, default is miles.
-Used in conjunction with the map's units to develop the actual graphic.
-Note that decimal degrees are not valid scalebar units.
+Deprecated since version 4.6.

-5.17 STYLE
+5.19 STYLE